Handling environment variables in Containers (Docker/Podman)

 - You can also set environment variables in the

-for your image.
-This can be done using theENV
+Dockerfilefor your image.
+This can be done using theENVdirective, like this:

 ENV VAR_NAME value